-- H. The elevation in relation to the National Geodetic Vertical Datum (NGVD), North American Vertical Datum (NAVD), or to a locally established datum in Zone A only, of the: - 1. base flood at the proposed site of all new or substantially improved structures, which is determined: - a. in Zones A1-30, from data contained in the "Flood Insurance Study Town of North Yarmouth, Maine," as described in Article I; or, - b. in Zone A: - (1) from any base flood elevation data from federal, state, or other technical sources (such as FEMA's Quick-2 model, FEMA 265), including information obtained pursuant to Article VI.K. and VIII.D.; or, - (2) in the absence of all data described in Article III.H.1.b.(1), information to demonstrate that the structure shall meet the elevation requirement in Article VI.F.2.b., Article VI.G.2.a. or b., or Article VI.H.2.b. - 2. highest and lowest grades at the site adjacent to the walls of the proposed building; - 3. lowest floor, including basement; and whether or not such structures contain a basement; and, - 4. level, in the case of non-residential structures only, to which the structure will be floodproofed. - I. A description of an elevation reference point established on the site of all developments for which elevation standards apply as required in Article VI; - J. A written certification by a Professional Land Surveyor, registered professional engineer or architect, that the base flood elevation and grade elevations shown on the application are accurate; - K. The following certifications as required in Article VI by a registered professional engineer or architect: - 1. a Floodproofing Certificate (FEMA Form 81-65, as amended), to verify that the floodproofing methods for any non-residential structures will meet the floodproofing criteria of Article VI.G.; and other applicable standards in Article VI; - 2. a Hydraulic Openings Certificate to verify that engineered hydraulic openings in foundation walls will meet the standards of Article VI.L.2.a.; - 3. a certified statement that bridges will meet the standards of Article VI.M.; - 4. a certified statement that containment walls will meet the standards of Article VI.N.
+- H. The elevation in relation to the National Geodetic Vertical Datum (NGVD), North American Vertical Datum (NAVD), or to a locally established datum in Zone A only, of the: - 1. base flood at the proposed site of all new or substantially improved structures, which is determined: - a. in Zones A1-30AE, from data contained in the "Flood Insurance Study Town of North-YarmouthCumberland County, Maine," as described in Article I; or, - b. in Zone A: - (1) from any base flood elevation data from federal, state, or other technical sources (such as FEMA's Quick-2 model, FEMA 265), including information obtained pursuant to Article VI.KM. and VIIIIX.D.; or, - (2) in the absence of all data described in Article III.H.1.b.(1), information to demonstrate that the structure shall meet the elevation requirement in Article VI.F.2H.4.b., Article VI.G.2I.4.a. or b., or Article VI.H.2J.4.b. - 2. highest and lowest grades at the site adjacent to the walls of the proposed building; - 3. lowest floor, including basement; and whether or not such structures contain a basement; - 4. lowest machinery and, equipment servicing the building; and, - 5. level, in the case of non-residential structures only, to which the structure will be floodproofed. - I. A description of an elevation reference point established on the site of all developments for which elevation standards apply as required in Article VI; - J. A written certification by: - 1. a Professional Land Surveyor that the grade elevations shown on the application are accurate; and, - 2. a Professional Land Surveyor, registered professional engineer or architect, that the base flood elevation and grade elevations shown on the application are accurate;

-- L. A description of the extent to which any water course will be altered or relocated as a result of the proposed development; and, - M. A statement of construction plans describing in detail how each applicable development standard in Article VI will be met.
+- K. The following certifications as required in Article VI by a registered professional engineer or architect: - 1. a Floodproofing Certificate (FEMA Form 81-65FF-206-FY-22-153, as amended), to verify that the floodproofing methods for any non-residential structures will meet the floodproofing criteria of Article VI.
+Gl.; and other applicable standards in Article VI; - 2. a Hydraulic Openings Certificate to verify that engineered hydraulic openings in foundation walls will meet the standards of Article VI.ŁN.2.a-; - 3. a certified statement that bridges will meet the standards of Article VI.MO.; - 4. a certified statement that containment walls will meet the standards of Article VI.N.-3P. - L. A description of the extent to which any water course will be altered or relocated as a result of the proposed development; and, - M. A statement of construction plans describing in detail how each applicable development standard in Article VI will be met.